md-al-mamun-dev/trie_data_structure_js_proj/README.md

  for those difference there is a slite difference of working performance between two function

       "  addWordFromStringFunc() function is recommended to use  "

+   isExist()
+   ==
+       Parameters (2)
+         a. word - (a single word)
+         b. array - of trie data structure (optional) Dependency
+         a. array
+         b.
+Global Variabls

+Functionality
+  ===
+  isExit() function take a word as input parameter, return boolean value wheather the word is exist into the array or not exist input parameter array is optional, but if the array does not given to the second parameter, the function will search the word inside default array, if the input prameter is given, the function will search the value inside the array has given as prameter, not into the default array of the application. return value - true means the word is exist, and false means the word is not exist.

+   deleteWord()
+   ==
+       Parameters (2)
+         a. word - (a single word)
+         b. array - of trie data structure (optional) Dependency
+         a. array
+         b.
+Global Variabls

+Functionality
+===
+  deleteWord() function take a word as first parameter, and delete it from the array, but not from the original array, it simply just copy an array then delete word from that array, and finally return that array. if the optional second parameter is given the delete functionality workd accroding to that array. and if no parameter is given it take default array as the parameter.

+   extractWord() & extractWordsFunc()
+   ==
+       Parameters  (1)
+         a. array - of trie data structure (optional) Dependency
+         a. array
+         b.
+Global Variabls

+Functionality
+===
+  accroding to result both function will return same result both extractWord() and extractWordsFunc() functions pull out all word from trie data structured array, optionaly it take an array as input parameter, if the parameter is given - the funciton will look for the all word from that array, if not given the function will look for words from default array those function will return a single dimention array of every word destructured into the array of trie data structure.
+The returnd array will sorted alphabetically

+ extractWord() vs extractWordsFunc()
+ ==
+ accroding to result both function has no difference but there is a slight differece,
+ - the extractWord() use JavaScript for loop for iterating into each word
+ - the extractWordsFunc() use new JS ES6 map() function for iteration, for those difference there is a slite difference of working performance between two function

+      "  extractWordsFunc() function is recommended to use  "  - as it will perform better.